Digital Strategy Committee

-Five members to be selected through the Committee Membership Selection Process.
+Two members to be selected through the Committee Membership Selection Process.

 The Digital Futures Programme Manager, the Director of Service Design and the Chief Information Security Officer may be in attendance at meetings as appropriate but are not members of the Committee.

 The Chief Digital Officer will ensure that a representative from each of UNNC and UNM is advised of any business that pertains to UNNC or UNM and have the opportunity to feed into the work of the Committee.